Textrux/website/docs/waveComputing.md

 Programming a wave computer requires a fundamentally different approach than traditional programming.
 Instead of writing sequential instructions, you define the behavior of individual nodes and how they respond to various signal types.

+### Why Broadcasting Changes Everything

+Traditional computing rarely uses true broadcasting.
+When your cell phone sends data, it broadcasts to a specific cell tower, but that's still linear communication—no other phones in the area "hear" that signal or pay attention to it.
+They wait for communication from specific towers.

+However, in other forms of communication—like walkie-talkies or speaking in a room full of people—communication is truly nonlinear.
+Multiple recipients hear the same message, and multiple senders can broadcast on the same "channel."
+Everyone has ambient awareness of conversations around them.

+Wave computing applies this ambient awareness to computation.
+Nodes don't just wait for specific inputs—they passively "listen" to their environment and respond to patterns they recognize, just like you might hear your name called in a busy restaurant when your order is ready but ignore all the other conversations going on around you.

 ### Node Function Definition

 Each node in a wave computer needs to be programmed with: